b-gonzalez/Fluent-VBA/README.md

 # Testing notes

 All of the tests are written in the mTests.bas module.
 There are nearly 150 tests within this file.
 The tests use a combination of cFluent and cFluentOf objects to test the framework.
-See specific testing notes below for more details on how the tests are constructed.

-# Meta tests

-The fluent unit testing framework uses itself to test itself.
-Currently, the testing that's done to test itself is testing the test count property.
-This will later be expanded to test other functionality as well.
-This will include testing things like the fluent path, test name, and category.

-# Equality tests

-Most of the tests use the EqualTo() method to ensure that the correct result is returned.
-Because of this, I wrote a number of tests using the EqualTo() method to ensure that the tests are working correctly.

-# Documentation tests

-The mTests module has a DocumentationTests sub that contains several dozen tests.
-These tests document the various objects and methods in the API by using them in the tests.
-This is broken down into two types of documentation tests: positiveDocumentationTests and negativeDocumentationTests.
-The negativeDocumentationTests check the opposite of what the positiveDocumenationTests test for.
-They are there to ensure that tests don't pass due to false positives.
-A test that shoudld evaluate to false may pass simply because the default data type of the boolean is false.
-Not because the test evaluates as it should for example.
-If there was some issue with the framework and this happened in a positive test, it would be caught in the corresponding negative test.

-# Additional tests

-Several other tests are implemented documenting the flexibility with which these unit tests can be created.
-I will probably consolidate these tests into a runExamples sub which I've already created.
-Currently only one of the six examples is implemented.
-So it's a relatively small update to add the other examples.
-That will likely happen soon.
+You can see more information regarding the testing notes [here](https://github.com/b-gonzalez/Fluent-VBA/wiki/Testing-notes)

 # Using Fluent VBA in an external project